Ciclosporin: Cardiac disease

 Ciclosporin has been used experimentally to treat cardiac hypertrophy (an increase in cell volume).

 Inappropriate opening of the mitochondrial permeability transition pore (MPTP) manifests in ischemia (blood flow restriction to tissue) and reperfusion injury (damage occurring after ischemia when blood flow returns to tissue), after myocardial infarction (heart attack) and when mutations in mitochondrial DNA polymerase occur.
 The heart attempts to compensate for disease state by increasing the intracellular Ca^{2+} to increase the contractility cycling rates.
 Constitutively high levels of mitochondrial Ca^{2+} cause inappropriate MPTP opening leading to a decrease in the cardiac range of function, leading to cardiac hypertrophy as an attempt to compensate for the problem.

 Cyclosporin A has been shown to decrease cardiac hypertrophy by affecting cardiac myocytes in many ways.
 Cyclosporin A binds to cyclophilin D to block the opening of MPTP, and thus decreases the release of protein cytochrome C, which can cause programmed cell death.
 CypD is a protein within the MPTP that acts as a gate; binding by cyclosporin A decreases the amount of inappropriate opening of MPTP, which decreases the intramitochondrial Ca^{2+}.
 Decreasing intramitochondrial Ca^{2+} allows for reversal of cardiac hypertrophy caused in the original cardiac response.
 Decreasing the release of cytochrome C caused decreased cell death during injury and disease.
 Cyclosporin A also inhibits the phosphatase calcineurin pathway (14).
 Inhibition of this pathway has been shown to decrease myocardial hypertrophy.

 Veterinary use

-The medication is approved in the United States for the treatment of atopic dermatitis in dogs.
-Unlike the human form of the medication, the lower doses used in dogs mean the drug acts as an immunomodulator and has fewer side effects than in humans.
+The medication is approved in the United States for the treatment of atopic dermatitis in dogs and cats.
+Unlike the human form of the medication, the lower doses used in pets mean the drug acts as an immunomodulator and has fewer side effects than in humans.
 The benefits of using this product include the reduced need for concurrent therapies to bring the condition under control.
 It is available as an ophthalmic ointment for dogs called Optimmune, manufactured by Intervet, which is part of Merck.
+It is also available for dogs and cats via an oral solution called Atopica, manufactured by Elanco.
 It is also used to treat sebaceous adenitis (immune response against the sebaceous glands), pemphigus foliaceus (autoimmune blistering skin disease), Inflammatory bowel disease, perianal fistulas (anal inflammatory disease), and myasthenia gravis (a neuromuscular disease).